Please note this part of the consultation process is now closed. Please read the below for information only.

 A key change we’ve made is to the Land Development and Subdivision Infrastructure Standard.
 This document outlines standards of infrastructure design and construction that are applied through the Proposed District Plan.

-- Find more information about these changes and tell us what you think here.
+- Find more information about these changes (note the feedback section is now closed)

 - View the full draft report here